 Some of our pupils question whether Downe House’s Anglican tradition is the most relevant vehicle through which to explore spirituality in this modern era.
 After all, our community is richly diverse, comprising 30 different nationalities, and our pupils follow a plethora of faiths and none.

-I took a sample of opinion from my own UV pupils.
+I took a sample of opinion from my own Upper Fifth (Year 11) pupils.
 Many feel ambivalent about religion itself, but the majority appreciated the sense of unity and calm in Chapel.
-Here are just some of their thoughts:
+Here are just some of their thoughts.